marcosmarxm/airflow-testing-ci-workflow/assets/how-to/create-dag-using-tdd.md

 This hook has a method that can execute an SQL query and return its values.
 After editing the test file as shown above, we can run `make testing` again.
 We'll receive the error that the `products` table doesn't exist in the` olap-db` database.
+<br><br>

-**Attention Point** Here comes an important test consideration.
+> **Attention Point** Here comes an important test consideration.
-Our pipeline is responsible for transferring data and not creating these tables.
+> Our pipeline is responsible for transferring data and not creating these tables.
-So it is part of the test to configure this setup of the tables.
+> So it is part of the test to configure this setup of the tables.
 ```python
 from airflow.providers.postgres.hooks.postgres import PostgresHook